Motsai/latero/README.md

 ##In case of a system crash, freeze
 The Latero controller system is still under heavy development.
 It may still (occasionally) fail under certain conditions.
 When this happens, perform a system reboot, by putting the switch to ‘Off’, wait 5 seconds, and press ‘On’ again.

+##Latero Mac OS X GUI Software
+Some developers may want to develop applications based on the Latero GUI software developed for an OS X runtime.
+This particular software is available on [Jerome Pasquero's gitlab](https://gitlab.com/u/jerome.pasquero).
+The Latero V2 controller is compatible with only the motsai branch of that repository.
+This means that when you clone the software on your computer, you must checkout the motsai branch before compiling and running the software.
+Those files come from a public project derived from the Latero work at Tactile Labs.